FOREX-Dollar back in vogue on CPI boost, Yellen's comments

-* Stronger-than-expected core CPI bolsters case for Fed hike (Releads, updates prices)
+* Stronger-than-expected core CPI reinforces case for Fed hike (Releads, adds details, quotes)

 By Anirban Nag

-LONDON, May 25 (Reuters) - The dollar hit a one-month high against a basket of major currencies on Monday after stronger-than-expected underlying U.S. inflation bolstered the Federal Reserve’s case for an interest rate hike later this year.
+LONDON, May 25 (Reuters) - The dollar was firm near a two-month high against the yen on Monday and held gains against the euro after stronger-than-expected underlying U.S. inflation supported the Federal Reserve’s case for an interest rate hike later this year.

 Fed Chair Janet Yellen’s comments that the central bank was poised to raise rates in 2015 also shored up sentiment towards the dollar, traders said.

-Amid low volumes, with most of Europe as well as the United States shut for a holiday, the dollar index, which measures the greenback against other major currencies, was up 0.3 percent at 96.475, a one-month high.
+With markets closed in many European holidays for a holiday, the dollar index, which measures the greenback against other major currencies, was up 0.2 percent at 96.266, a one-month high.

-The euro was softer, falling to a one-month low of $1.0959 in European trade, with some traders citing the victory by an anti-austerity parties in Spain as a factor.
-Worries that Greece cannot service debt repayments next month amid a cash crunch also weighed on the currency.

-Against the yen, the dollar traded near a two-month high of 121.78, jumping from a low of 120.64 on Friday, helped by a rise in U.S. Treasury yields.
+Against the yen, it traded near a two-month high of 121.78 , jumping from a low of 120.64 on Friday, helped by a rise in U.S. Treasury yields.
 A move above 122.04 would take it to an eight-year peak against the yen.

 “I would expect rate expectations to continue to rise and for the dollar’s uptrend to continue as a result,” said Marshall Gittler, head of global FX strategy at IronFX Global.